-A Waste Water Discharge Certificate of Authorisation was granted in respect of Rosbeigh to Kerry County Council in June 2011, pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007(as amended).
-The Local Authority must comply with the conditions as set out in the Certificate of Authorisation and in particular sections 3.15, 3.16 and 3.17 with regard to impact of Discharge, possible need for disinfection treatment and notification of incident to specified authorities.
+Council pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007(as amended).
+The Local Authority must comply with the conditions as set out in the Certificate of Authorisation and in particular sections 3.13, 3.14, and 3.15 with regard to impact of Discharge, possible need for disinfection treatment and notification of incident to specified authorities.

-In the cases above, compliance with any EPA Wastewater Discharge Authorisation will require detailed actions including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
+In the cases above, compliance with any EPA Wastewater Discharge Authorisation will require detailed actions, including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
 Each licence granted will be subject to enforcement by the EPA.
 The financial investments to ensure compliance with any EPA licence conditions requiring additional urban waste water collection or treatment can be made under the Water Services Investment Programme.

-On-site waste water treatment plants
+On-site waste water treatment systems

-Kerry County Council were to identify systems directly adjacent to estuarine and coastal waters and water courses as well as systems serving large populations, and to undertake investigation of the likely extent of microbial contamination of Designated Shellfish Waters from adjoining dwellings and Section 4 licenses activities.
+Kerry County Council were to identify systems directly adjacent to estuarine and coastal waters and water courses as well as systems serving large populations, and to undertake investigation of the likely extent of microbial contamination of Designated Shellfish Waters from adjoining dwellings and Section 4 licensed activities.
+Section 70 of the Water Services Act 2007.
 Section 70 of the Water Services Act 2007 places a duty of care on owners of septic tanks and provides local authorities with enforcement powers including prosecution to address any problems identified.

-The Report on Possible Risks from On-Site-Wastewater Treatment Systems on Designated Shellfish Water Areas, received from Kerry County Council for the Cromane Designated Shellfish Water Area has been reviewed and it is considered that it would be prudent to implement additional measures, to those listed in the report, as follows to ensure compliance with the Pollution Reduction Programme requirements:
+The Report on Possible Risks from On-Site-Wastewater Treatment Systems on Designated Shellfish Water Areas, received from Kerry County Council for the Tralee Designated Shellfish Water Area has been reviewed and it is considered that it would be prudent to implement additional measures, to those listed in the report, as follows to ensure compliance with the Pollution Reduction Programme requirements: